 James "Jim" Dietz (b.
-1946), at age 74, is still very much active as a painter, but after a long period also producing book covers for a variety of publishers, he now applies himself almost entirely to military and aviation art; his specialis.
+1946), at the young age of 74, is still very much active as a painter, but after a long period producing book covers for a variety of publishers, he now applies himself almost entirely to military and aviation art; his specialis.

 Depth Force 1, by Irving A. Greenfield (Zebra, April, 1984).